-The switch system's contact information is provided here.

-To configure System Information in the web interface:
+Switch system contact information is provided here.
+To configure System Information in the web UI:

 - 1. Click Configuration, System, Information. - 2.
-Enter System Contact, System Name, and System Location information. - 3.
+Enter System Contact, System Name, and System Location information as desired. - 3.
 Click Apply.
+The switch system information is displayed.

-Figure 2-1.1: The System Information Configuration page
+Figure 2-1.1: System Information Configuration page

 System Contact: The textual identification of the contact person for this managed node, together with information on how to contact this person.
-The allowed string length is 0 to 128, and the allowed content is ASCII characters from 32 to 126.
+The allowed string length is 0 - 128 characters.